GetStream/stream-chat-swift/Sources/StreamChat/README.md

         controller.delegate = self

         // Calling `synchronize()` initiates a network request and fetches the latest version of the data.
-Controllers
-        // which don't need explicit synchronization with remote servers don't have the `synchronize()` method. controller.synchronize()
+        // Controllers which don't need explicit synchronization with remote servers don't have the `synchronize()` method. controller.synchronize()
     }

-    func controller(_ controller: ChannelListController, didChangeChannels changes: [ListChange<Channel>]) {
+    func controller(_ controller: ChatChannelListController, didChangeChannels changes: [ListChange<ChatChannel>]) {
         // The list channels changes, update your UI
     }
 }